The Twilight Zone Tower of Terror: Queue and preshow

 The queue area winds through gardens filled with statues from many different countries up to the Hotel Hightower before guests then enter the lobby.
 On each ceiling arch is painted a mural of Hightower on one of his adventures, portraying his escape from native people with a valuable artifact or item in his possession.
 At the end of the lobby is the elevator in its destroyed state, its doors left open with only a single plank of wood holding them together.
 Guests are then ushered into a room filled with many photographs of Hightower, his expeditions, and his hotel.

 Guests enter Hightower's office, where a large stained glass window depicts a confident Hightower, while Shiriki Utundu sits on a pedestal nearby the stained glass.
 A tour guide talks about Hightower, then winds up an old gramophone that plays a recording of Hightower's last interview.
-The lights dim and the stained glass window changes to show a frightened Hightower holding the idol and then entering the elevator on that fateful night, then shows the outside of the hotel as the elevator ascends.
-All throughout, Hightower's voice is heard echoing throughout the office warning guests the curse is real and urging them to leave while they can.
+The lights dim and the stained glass window changes to show a frightened Hightower holding the idol, Hightower's voice echoing throughout the office, warning guests the curse is real, and then entering the elevator on that fateful night, then shows the outside of the hotel.
+All throughout, as the elevator ascends, Hightower urging them to leave while they can.
 All the lights in the hotel go out, and a flash of green lightning shatters the bottom of the window.
 Shiriki Utundu comes to life, laughs mischievously at the guests, and vanishes into a star-field.
 A gray fog covers the window, which remains the same when the fog lifts.
 Guests are then ushered into an enormous storage room where Hightower kept his treasures.